Up To 75% OFF EVERYTHING + FREE shipping

 How HSA Claim Fees Work

-A claim fee is attached when making a claim which comes out of your HSA funds and will subsequently reduce the available funds in your HSA.
+A claim fee is attached when making a claim that comes out of your HSA funds and will subsequently reduce the available funds in your HSA.
 You'll need to contact your provider regarding the specific fee attached to process the claim for reimbursement.

 Combining multiple receipts as a single claim can help save you money, as submitting individual claims comes with individual fees for each claim.
 You can also save money by submitting your claim online, as online claims typically cost less than completing and submitting the claim in person.